Isbul: Assessment and legacy

 In his biography of Isbul, Pavlov underlines his "extraordinary merits for the development of the Bulgarian state" and describes him as "one of the architects of medieval Bulgarian statehood during the years of its rise".
 Romanian historian Florin Curta emphasises the similarity of Isbul's role to that of 8th-century Mayors of the Palace in the Frankish lands under the Merovingian dynasty.

-Isbul Point on Livingston Island of the South Shetland Islands, Antarctica, was named in honour of kavhan Isbul by the Antarctic Place-names Commission of Bulgaria.
+Isbul Point on Livingston Island of the South Shetland Islands, Antarctica, was named in honour of Kavkhan Isbul by the Antarctic Place-names Commission of Bulgaria.
 Isbul also features as a character in Aleksandar Raychev's opera Khan Asparuh, which debuted at the Ruse Opera House in 1981.
-In the opera, however, Isbul is erroneously described as the kavhan of the first Bulgarian ruler, Asparuh.
+In the opera, however, Isbul is erroneously described as the Kavkhan of the first Bulgarian ruler, Asparuh.